Gijubhai Badheka: Contribution to education

-Gijubhai, like all parents, wanted his son to be happy, safe and comfortable all through his life.
-He also realised that all parents forced their kids to schools and the best schools of the time had teachers who only knew how to teach through fear.
-Gijubhai felt that if children are treated with respect and there are enough meaningful learning opportunities, no child would abhor coming to school.
-In fact, they would look forward to being in a place where there were so many children and an adult who helped them explore the world around them.
+Gijubhai, like all parents, wanted his son to be happy, safe, and comfortable throughout his life.
+He also realised that many parents forced their kids to school, and the best schools of the time had teachers who knew only how to teach through fear.
+Gijubhai felt that if children were treated with respect and had enough meaningful learning opportunities, no child would abhor coming to school.
+In fact, they would look forward to being in a place with so many children and an adult who helped them explore the world around them.
 Could that be possible?
 Gijubhai worried about it.
 He turned to reading and researching.
 This is how he stumbled upon Maria Montessori and all that she had been working on.

-All these readings taught Gijubhai the Montessori education wherein the role of an adult or a teacher is to only help unfold the hidden and inborn developmental powers of the child.
+These readings taught Gijubhai about Montessori education, where the adult or teacher helps unfold the child's hidden, inborn developmental powers.
 The child already possesses everything.
 The adult is the facilitator.
-Maria Montessori believed that the child must be guided in the path of reaching adulthood because from the earliest moments of life children are possessed with great constructive energies that guide the formation of their mind and the coordination of their bodies.
+Maria Montessori believed the child must be guided on the path to adulthood because, from the earliest moments of life, children possess great constructive energies that guide the formation of their mind and the coordination of their bodies.

-Gijubhai devoured the book on Montessori Method.
-It was an introduction to another microcosm wherein teaching was done in the ‘play-way’ method.
-Enthused by all that he was learning, Gijubhai started spending more time with teachers and schools.
-Convinced that he had to be the change, in 1915 he assisted in the establishment of Dakshinamurti (Bala Bhavan) and then started a hostel at Bhavnagar.
-In 1916, he gave up his legal practice and joined Dakashinamurti as assistant superintendent.
+Gijubhai devoured the book on the Montessori Method.
+It was an introduction to another microcosm, where teaching was done through the ‘play-way’ method.
+Enthusiastic about what he was learning, Gijubhai began spending more time with teachers and in schools.
+Convinced he had to be the change, he helped establish Dakshinamurti (Bala Bhavan) in 1915 and later started a hostel in Bhavnagar.
+In 1916, he gave up his legal practice and joined Dakshinamurti as assistant superintendent.

-Gijubhai’s contribution was the evolution of a system of child education suitable to Indian environment, training of teachers and creation of a body of literature for children.
-While liberally borrowing from the educational philosophies of Montessori, Fröbel, Dalton and others, he came up with a mixture of music, dance, travel, storytelling and outdoor play to fit Indian requirements.
+Gijubhai’s contribution was the development of a system of child education suited to the Indian environment, teacher training, and the creation of a body of literature for children.
+While liberally borrowing from the educational philosophies of Montessori, Fröbel, Dalton, and others, he combined music, dance, travel, storytelling, and outdoor play to fit Indian requirements.
 Freedom and love were the twin principles around which the system revolved.
 The school was an instant hit.
-Mahatma Gandhi, who himself had clear thoughts and views on learning, was very fond of Gijubhai Badheka.
-It was he who called Gijubhai ‘Moochali Ma’, or mother with whiskers, and the name stayed.
+Mahatma Gandhi, who had clear views on learning, was very fond of Gijubhai Badheka.
+He called Gijubhai ‘Moochali Ma’, or mother with whiskers, and the name stuck.

 Published works

-Badheka published close to 200 works including storybooks.
+Badheka published close to 200 works, including storybooks.
 His topics include children, education, travel and humour.
 However, his focus was books for children, parents and educators.